Knowing the facts about contraception and sexual health is important. You should find them out before you have sex.

 Consent: what does it look like?

-If you want to do something sexual with your partner, the responsibility lies with you to check for consent, at every stage.
-It's not up to your partner to say ‘no’ if they don’t want to.
+If you want to do anything sexual with your partner, the responsibility lies with you to check for consent, at every stage.
+It's not up to your partner to say ‘no’.